Rummikub: Scoring

 Once a winner has been declared, the losing players must add up the values of the tiles remaining in their racks (their score for the game).
 The joker has a penalty value of 30.
 A player's score for the game is subtracted from their current cumulative score.
 Once calculated, each of the losing players' scores for the game is added to the winners current cumulative score.

-For example- suppose in a game player A wins, player B has a score of 5, player C has a score of 10 and player D a score of 3.
+For example: suppose in a game player A wins, player B has a score of 5, player C has a score of 10 and player D a score of 3.
 Player A will now have a cumulative score of 18, player B will be −5, player C will be −10 and player D will be −3.

 Should the game result in no winner, the player with the lowest number of tiles in their rack is the winner.
 Scoring is then carried out in the normal manner.

 If one person never had the required points to make a meld and the game is over, their points are added to the score of each of the other players.
-The person with the fewest points is the winner.
+The person with the highest number of points is the winner.